 Empathetic Lawyers Providing Valuable Legal Services to Our Clients and Their Family Members

 Have you considered a general power of attorney or similar powers of attorney documents to include in your estate plan?
-A power of attorney document allows you to entrust a person (often referred to as your agent) to act on your behalf in making important financial decisions when you are unable to handle your own affairs.
+A power of attorney document allows you to entrust a person (often referred to as your agent) to act on your behalf in making critical financial decisions when you are unable to handle your own affairs.
 Agents you entrust with the authority to control your financial affairs and other important matters should be individuals you trust completely, such as a spouse or other close family member.

 To learn more about the many benefits of a power of attorney, please get in touch with our Connecticut law firm to schedule your initial consultation today.